 Interest Rate vs. APR

-Aside from your loan amount, your offer will include your Interest Rate and your annual percentage rate (APR).
-The interest rate is the percentage of the principal amount of the loan that a lender charges you on the business loan.
+Aside from your gas station business loan amount, your offer will include your Interest Rate and your annual percentage rate (APR).
+The interest rate is the percentage of the principal amount of the gas station business loan that a lender charges you on the business loan.